ricardoom/dominotrono/content/about/cv.md

 #### Interface, Experience and Graphic Design

-- Principal web designer for the NJTV News daily news program.
+- Principal web designer for the a number of locally and nationally produced websites.
+Including Finding Yor Roots with Henry Louis Gates Jr., Shakespeare Uncovered, Thirteen Explore and MetroFocus.

 - Conceived new typographic, color, and layouts for complex information hierarchies using Adobe Illustrator, CSS and HTML